 When an appeal has been lodged, it is investigated by the Appeals Convenor, who makes a recommendation to the Minister for Environment.
 When an appeal has been determined by the Minister for Environment, you can find the appeal determination on the list of recent decisions.

 Port Hedland - LiDAR monitoring campaignShow more

-The Department carried out a five-month dust monitoring campaign in Port Hedland using Light Detection and Ranging (LiDAR) technology and a network of standard dust monitors from February to June 2017 to help determine the location of dust sources and the movement of dust plumes in the air.
+The department carried out a five-month dust monitoring campaign in Port Hedland using Light Detection and Ranging (LiDAR) technology and a network of standard dust monitors from February–June 2017 to help determine the location of dust sources and the movement of dust plumes in the air.

 The monitoring campaign generated large quantities of data.
-DWER’s LiDAR report on its initial analysis of the data is now available.
-Further data analysis is ongoing, and the findings continue to inform DWER’s regulatory decision making under Part V of the EP Act.
+The department’s LiDAR report on its initial analysis of the data is now available.
+Further data analysis is ongoing and the findings continue to inform the department’s regulatory decision-making under Part V of the EP Act.

 Taplin Street monitorShow more

-The Taplin Street ambient air quality monitor is significant, in that it was previously the measurement point for the interim ambient air quality guideline as established by the Taskforce in 2009, and is currently used as a reference monitoring location for reporting of dust events mandated through licence conditions.
+The Taplin Street ambient air quality monitor is significant.
+It was previously the measurement point for the interim ambient air quality guideline as established by the Taskforce in 2009, and is currently used as a reference monitoring location for reporting of dust events mandated through licence conditions.

-DWER’s review of the Port Hedland Industries Council’s (PHIC) 2018–19 annual monitoring report identified an unusual pattern of PM10 concentrations at Taplin Street, and was subsequently advised by PHIC on 6 February 2020 that the monitor had been inaccurate and under-reporting actual dust levels.
+The department’s review of the Port Hedland Industries Council’s (PHIC) 2018–19 annual monitoring report identified an unusual pattern of PM10 concentrations at Taplin Street, and it was subsequently advised by PHIC on 6 February 2020 that the monitor had been inaccurate and under-reporting actual dust levels.